mynodebtc/mynode_docs/docs/lightning/rtl.md

 ### Sending Bitcoin using RTL & Lightning

-When your funding transaction is confirmed on the blockchain you are now ready to send Bitcoin using lightning.
+When your funding transaction is confirmed on the blockchain you are now ready to send Bitcoin using Lightning.
 You will need a payment invoice from the person you want to pay.
 Typically, either the payee will send you an invoice or you will copy it from a webpage.

 Go to the RTL navigation pane and click on "Lightning" and then "Transactions".